 Tricals short for the Treatment Research Institute for the Cure of ALS, is the international, online platform for people with ALS.
 Treeway actively connects with TRICALS to speed up clinical research and ultimately find a treatment for ALS, for more information: www.tricals.org

-Treeway’s two founders, Bernard Muller and Robbert Jan Stuit, are the initiators of Project MinE, the world’s largestresearch initiative devoted to discovering the genetic cause of ALS.
+Treeway’s two founders, Bernard Muller and Robbert Jan Stuit, are the initiators of Project MinE, the world’s largest ALS research consortium devoted to discovering the genetic makeup of ALS.

 3D-PharmXchange is Treeway’s drug development partner